HelenViktoria/DIS-SAM/README.md

 # DIS-SAM (ICME 2025)

-This is the official PyTorch implementation of [DIS-SAM](https://arxiv.org/abs/2401.00248).
+This is the FORK of the official PyTorch implementation of [DIS-SAM](https://arxiv.org/abs/2401.00248).

 > # Promoting Segment Anything Model towards Highly Accurate Dichotomous Image Segmentation
 >